pkrfc/pkrfc/README.md

 - 🔭 I’m currently working on Django REST API project
 - 🌱 I’m currently learning docker
 - 📫 How to reach me: telegram: @maxkorolyov, e-mail: mkorolev91@yandex.ru
-- ⚡ Fun fact: I have a golden retriever
+- ⚡ Fact about me: I have a golden retriever